-Training men and women to live as missionaries where they're already doing life
+Forge Dallas equips women and men to live as missionaries where they're already doing life.

 If you are a follower of Jesus who wants to take the next step on the mission of God, a Residency with Forge Dallas could be for you.

 Find Your Tribe - Why We Chose Forge Dallas